 So what went wrong?
-As Christianity spread through the Gentile world and a second generation of Christians emerged, equality
+As Christianity spread through the Gentile world and a second generation of Christians emerged, equality and

-the early church, were stifled; and the Dark Ages fell on the church.
+church, were stifled; and the Dark Ages fell on the church.

 The attitudes of the early church fathers were molded by pagan ideas that women are evil, inferior, unequal and unclean.
 (5) These